phpdevenezuela/php-the-right-way/_posts/12-01-01-Servers-and-Deployment.md

 ---
-title: Servidores y Despliegue
-anchor: servidores-y-despliegue
+anchor: servers_and_deployment
 ---

-# Servidores y Despliegue

-Las aplicaciones PHP se pueden desplegar y ejecutar en servidores web de producción de varias maneras.
+# Servers and Deployment {#servers_and_deployment_title}

+PHP applications can be deployed and run on production web servers in a number of ways.